 The tart was really salty but I liked the combination with the whipped cream.

 Do you love chocolate?
 A visit to the Chocolate Story is one of the best things to do in York.
 Check it out if you’re visiting the city, 2 hours train ride from London.

 The guide on my tour was Madi, a lovely, knowledgeable, and smiley girl.
 She was very sweet, always checking on everyone, and very communicative.
 During the tour, she was always telling us more about the place itself, the history of the area, and trying to get to know more about everybody.

 If you decide to take the tour and she happens to be your guide, I can guarantee you that you will have a wonderful time with her, eating your way around London.

-Conclusion, Is it worth it?
+Conclusion: Is it worth it?

-At one moment during the tour, one boy of the group asked me how did I end up on the tour.
+At one moment during the tour, one boy in the group asked me how did I end up on the tour.
 All of the other people were Americans.
 He told me that he thought that this is maybe one of those tours that only the stupid Americans go to.
-Hmm, I don’t know, I guess that it just happened like this and I don’t think that Americans are the only people going on the tour, not at all.
+Hmm, I don’t know, I guess that it just happened like this, and I don’t think that Americans are the only people going on the tour, not at all.

 I enjoyed the tour and had a very nice time on it (and I love to eat).
 I think the East End Food Tour deserves to be on any food lover bucket list for London.